ACASA

 ACASA Leadership Award

-The Arts Council of the African Studies Association (ACASA) confers a Leadership Award upon a living honoree whose accomplishments best exemplify excellence in the study of African and/or African Diasporic arts and/or whose innovative contributions and vision have advanced the field.
-The Award is presented every three to four years at the Triennial Symposium of African Art Awards Ceremony, and consists of an appropriate memento, a citation, and a lifetime membership in ACASA.
+The Arts Council of the African Studies Association (ACASA) confers a Leadership Award upon two individuals whose accomplishments best exemplify excellence in the study of African and/or African Diasporic arts and its dissemination.
+The Award is presented every three years at the Triennial Symposium of African Art Awards Ceremony, and consists of an appropriate memento, citation, and lifetime membership in ACASA.

-Criteria for the Award are the distinction of contribution to the field of African and African Diasporic art, as measured by a lifetime of accomplishments in areas such as teaching, mentoring, research, curating, publishing, artistic expression, administration, and service to the field.
-In addition, the individual should have demonstrated generosity of spirit and collegiality.
-Candidates within and outside of the academic and museum communities are considered.
-Nominees must be ACASA members in good standing.
-Join ACASA
+Criteria for the Award are the distinction of innovative contributions to the advancement of the field of African and African Diasporic expressive arts, as measured by a lifetime of accomplishments in areas such as teaching, mentoring, research, curating, publishing, artistic production, management, and service.
+In addition, the individual should have demonstrated notable generosity of spirit and action as well as collegiality.
+Candidates within and outside of academic and museum communities are considered and may live anywhere.

 ››› View Past ACASA Leadership Award Winners ‹‹‹